 The theory underpinning this training was the depth psychology of the well known Swiss psychiatrist and analytical psychologist Carl Gustav Jung.

-After qualifying in 1995 and gaining state registration with The Health and Care Professions Council, Sue remained living and working in London where she continued her Jungian studies with The Guild of Analytical Psychology (GAPS) also attending lectures given by The Jung Club, SAP, IGAP, CAP and The Guild of Pastoral Psychology.
-Sue then completed a further 7 years of professional training in the use of sandplay therapy with The British & Irish Sandplay Society, BISS, (the National Society member of The International Society of Sandplay Therapy ISST, based in Switzerland) and qualified with ISST in 2005.
+After qualifying in 1995 and gaining state registration with The Health and Care Professions Council, Sue remained living and working in London where she continued her Jungian studies with The Guild of Analytical Psychology (GAP) also attending lectures given by The Jung Club, SAP, IGAP, CAP and The Guild of Pastoral Psychology.
+Sue then completed a further 7 years of professional training in the use of sandplay therapy with The British & Irish Sandplay Society, BISS, (the National Society member of The International Society of Sandplay Therapy ISST, based in Switzerland) and became a fully qualified member of ISST in 2005.

 In 2005, Sue was invited to be a member of the British and Irish Sandplay Society Executive Committee, initially as BISS Treasurer, then as Co-organiser for the ISST International Conference in Cambridge in 2007.
 Sue undertook the role of Student Registrar with responsibility for co-ordinating the BISS National training programme in London.
 Being present for all training sessions she provided the holding presence for both students and teachers alike whilst at the same time mentoring and encouraging students towards achieving BISS & ISST training standards and requirements.
 In addition Sue also undertook the role of Administrator for the Society and in this and in all her other roles became fully conversant with the management of running a National Training Society.
 In 2010 she co-ordinated and administered the BISS National Conference in Dublin.
 Sue worked on the Executive of BISS for 6 years before leaving to shift the focus of her work away from management to that of private practice, teaching and workshops.

-At the same time from 2005 onwards Sue was a regular co- teacher on the BISS training course and after a further 5 years of study qaulified as a Teaching Member of ISST & BISS in 2010.
+From 2005 onwards Sue was a regular co- teacher on the BISS training course and after an additional 5 years of study qaulified as a BISS/ISST Teaching Member in 2010.
 Sue is also an ISST & BISS sandplay supervisor, reads and reports on Student papers and is a final ISST case advisor, ISST Co Teaching Advisor and ISST Independent Trainee Advisor .